-The Celtic fire festival of Samhain, (Sah-ween), on 31 October All Hallow's Eve, marked the end of the Celtic annual calendar for our ancestors, an agricultural community, and their New Year was ushered in with light from a large bonfire.
-All over pre-Christian Europe the festival for the Lord of the Dead was for the Celtic tribes the most important celebration of the year, and Halloween's origins were in these festivities held on the eve of Samhain.
+The Celtic fire festival of Samhain, (Sah-ween), on 31 October "All Hallow's Eve" marked the end of the Celtic annual calendar for our ancestors, an agricultural community, and for them it was a festival of light.
+Their New Year was ushered in with light from a large bonfire, which also served to ward off evil spirits as well as attracting the souls of dead departed loved ones.

-But although Halloween has never been one of the country's traditional festivals, and is still not celebrated throughout the country, these days the week is often shared with Halloween.
+But although Halloween has never been one of the country's traditional festivals, and is not celebrated throughout the country, these days it sometimes shares at least some of this week.

 While pumpkins, until recently known only as a popular vegetable in Germany, appear hollowed out, carved and illuminated, on doorsteps, gateposts and in windows.

-Severed Fingers made from frankfurters with sliced almond or chopped onion fingernails and tomato ketchup blood, and Edible Eyes from cherry tomatoes filled with white cheese stuffed black olives, or lychees with black grapes, are consumed with enthusiasm together with all the other everyday Halloween delicacies such as Halloweenkaese, a cheese flavored with ginger and pumpkin.
+"Severed Fingers", frankfurters with sliced almond or chopped onion fingernails and tomato ketchup blood; "Edible Eyes", cherry tomatoes filled with white cheese stuffed black olives or lychees with black grapes, are just two that appear with all the other everyday Halloween delicacies like Halloweenkäse.
+Cheese flavored with ginger and pumpkin.

-In general man-made or secular celebrations do not become popular in Germany but despite the reservations of many, and initially possibly because of some clever marketing by Germany's toy industry, as the first real opportunity of the winter season "to party" Halloween has developed into something of a cult.
+In general man-made or secular celebrations are not popular in Germany but, despite the reservations of many, and probably because of heavy publicity and hard to escape advertising, as the first real opportunity of the winter season "to party" Halloween has developed into something of a cult.